 If you want to know that can solar lights charge through windows? than this post is for you.

-In this post we will look at whether solar lights can be used in indoor conditions or not?
+In this post, I did a short experiment to check whether solar lights can be used in indoor conditions or not?

 Short answer: Yes, solar lights can charge through windows.
 But will you be able to get enough light from them?
 Let’s look.

 The first question that needs to be answer is that Can I charge solar lights indoors?

 To know this I did a short experiment with a 24V solar panel.
 I placed the panel exactly behind the window with sun rays falling on it and checked its reading on a multimeter.
 Here are the readings for you.

 |Short Circuit Current||1.82A||.55A|

 *Here STC means Standard Test Conditions for solar panels.
 It is the industry standard on whose value the solar panels are tested.
 It is 1000 W/m2.

 From the experiment I found out that although the voltage remained almost the same the current is slashed to one-third of the original readings when placed behind the window.